-- Eye contact – establish good eye contact upon meeting your interviewer.
-It is an effective way to show that you are interested and engaged.
-Maintain eye contact during the conversation.
-You don’t have to look directly at the person’s eyes to do this.
-Some suggest looking at different parts of the person’s face every two seconds so you don’t look awkward or too intense.
-By the way, it is okay to blink.
+- Eye contact – Establish eye contact upon meeting your interviewer to show that you are interested and engaged.
+Look at different parts of the person’s face every two seconds so you don’t look awkward or too intense.

-- Voice quality – experts say that a lower pitch makes you sound more authoritative and confident.
+- Voice quality – Experts say that a lower pitch makes you sound more authoritative and confident.
 This can be hard to achieve when you are nervous.
-To have better voice quality, it is suggested that you try and breathe deeply to stay calm.
-Don’t talk too fast.
-Enunciate your words clearly.
+To have better voice quality, take deep breaths to calm yourself before speaking.
+Don’t to talk too fast, take your time and enunciate your words well.

-- Posture – drop your shoulders back and sit up straight.
-It helps to sit all the way back in your seat to keep your posture.
-Every now and then lean in towards the interviewer.
+- Posture – Drop your shoulders back and sit up straight.
+It may help to sit all the way back in your seat to keep your posture.
+Lean in towards the interviewer every now and then.
 This shows that you are engaged in the conversation.
-Also, nodding while listening to the interviewer is good body language.
-It shows that you understand and agree with what he is saying.

 Body language to avoid

-- Slouching – makes you appear unprofessional and lacking in energy.
+- Slouching makes you appear unprofessional and lacking in energy.

-- Fidgeting – makes you look nervous and impatient.
-Twiddling your fingers, or drumming them on the table, shifting from your seat, or crossing and uncrossing your legs are very distracting gestures.
+- Fidgeting makes you look nervous and impatient.
+Twiddling your fingers or drumming them on the table, shifting from your seat, or crossing and uncrossing your legs are distracting gestures.

-- Touching parts of your face while talking– this makes you seem like you are lying.
+- Touching parts of your face while talking makes you look like you’re lying.
 Avoid touching your nose, ears or even scratching your head.

-- Shifty eyes – makes you seem bored and untrustworthy.
-While talking, avoid looking up at the ceiling or down to your feet.
-Don’t look out of a window.
+- Shifty eyes make you seem bored and untrustworthy.
+While talking, avoid looking up at the ceiling, at your feet or out of a window.
 For obvious reasons, it’s disrespectful to look away for extended periods while the interviewer is talking.

-- Crossing your arms and legs – experts say that this makes you look defensive or guarded.
-It will be better to keep your arms to your sides and your feet flat on the floor, or cross legs at your ankles.
+- Crossing your arms and legs makes you look defensive or guarded.
+It will be better to keep your arms to your sides and your feet flat on the floor.

-- Hiding your hands – makes you seem like you are hiding something about your personality or work experience.
+- Hiding your hands makes you look like you are hiding something about yourself.
 Showing your open palms signals honesty and openness.
-It is okay to make hand gestures while you talk.
-They can make your messages more powerful.
+It’s okay to make hand gestures while you talk.
+They can make your message more powerful.

-How to stay calm and be less nervous during the interview
+How to be less nervous during an interview

-- Be very prepared – confidence comes from knowing that you have covered all the bases and you’re prepared.
-Research on your prospective employer, practice your responses, think of possible objections to your career profile and history so you’re ready for the toughest questions.
-Prepare your outfit and know your route to the meeting place, etc. Do all of these ahead of time.
+- Be prepared – Confidence comes from knowing that you’ve covered all the bases and you’re prepared.
+Research on your prospective employer, practice your responses and think of possible objections to your career profile and history so you’re ready for the toughest questions.
+Prepare your outfit and know your route to the venue ahead of time.
 Make a checklist so that you don’t miss any important detail.

-- Practice – say your responses out loud.
-Even practice your body language in front of the mirror.
+- Practice – Practise your responses and body language in front of the mirror.
 Hold a mock interview with a friend if you have time.

-- Arrive early – there is nothing more stressful than getting lost and being late for an interview.
-So plan ahead and arrive 15-20 minutes early.
-This will also give you time to have a quick visit to the restroom, freshen up, and take several deep breaths to calm yourself.
+- Arrive early – There is nothing more nerve-wracking than getting lost and being late for an interview.
+Make it your goal to arrive 15-20 minutes early.
+This will give you time to go to the restroom, freshen up and take several deep breaths to calm yourself.
 You can even do some quick power poses to lift your confidence.

 - Think positive – They already think that you are qualified for the job, that’s why they called you in for an interview.
 You are more than halfway there.
 Remember all the preparation you have made and be strengthened by the thought that you have done your utmost.
-Everything will turn out fine.
+Everything will turn out fine!

-- Give yourself allowance for mistakes – don’t beat yourself up when you make a mistake.
-Just pick yourself up and move on.
-Often times, we are our own worst critics.
-We can over magnify small mistakes and punish ourselves for them.
-Don’t do this.
+- Give yourself allowance for mistakes – Don’t beat yourself up when you make a mistake.
 Just do your best and stay confident.
+You’ve got this!